Aaron Dingle: 2008–2012

-2014–2020
+2014–present

 Aaron returns to stop Adam participating in a robbery with Ross Barton (Michael Parr) and Donna Windsor (Verity Rushworth).
 After the robbery and Donna's subsequent death, Adam confesses to the garage arson, so Aaron can come home.
 However, Aaron is arrested for perverting the course of justice but returns to the village after receiving a suspended sentence.
 He moves into The Woolpack with Chas, her boyfriend, James Barton (Bill Ward), and Diane Sugden (Elizabeth Estensen).
 Aaron then has a one-night stand with Finn Barton (Joe Gill), James' son.
 Aaron resumes working at Debbie's garage where he gets caught up in a car scam with Ross and Charity Dingle (Emma Atkins).

 A few weeks later Robert Sugden (Ryan Hawley) asks Aaron to fix his car and the pair kiss and they have sex, starting an affair.
 Katie Sugden (Sammy Winward) suspects that Robert is cheating on his fiancée, Chrissie White (Louise Marwood) and sets about trying to prove it.
 Aaron seduces Robert into a kiss and Katie photographs it.
 Aaron leaves making Robert alone with Katie.
 Robert pushes Katie leading to her death.
 Robert calls Aaron for help, and they get rid of any evidence.
 Aaron begins self-harming to cope with his guilt.
 Aaron tells Chrissie the truth about his affair with Robert.
 Robert is shot, sending him into a coma.
 Adam and Victoria accidentally film Aaron concealing the gun in a car at the scrapyard.
 Adam confronts Aaron, who admits hiding it to protect his mother because he believed she was guilty.
 Rakesh Kotecha (Pasha Bocarie) reports it to the police and Aaron is arrested and charged with possession of a firearm and attempted murder.
 Already having a suspended sentence, he is immediately remanded in custody.
 Aaron pleads not guilty and Robert tries to goad Aaron into telling the truth.
 Aaron angrily shouts that he should have done everyone a favour and died.
 After discovering Andy's involvement in his shooting, Robert makes a false statement to get Aaron released.

 Aaron's father, Gordon (Gary Mavers), visits the village.
 Aaron becomes upset and starts self harming.
 Aaron admits to Robert that Gordon raped him when he was a child.
 Aaron confronts Gordon about the past, and Gordon leaves.
 Aaron later tells Chas about Gordon's abuse.
 Aaron refuses to report Gordon to the police, so Chas confronts Gordon, who admits he abused Aaron.
 Chas tells Aaron that Gordon admitted to abusing him.
 Chas then tells Cain, who goes to Gordon's home to get revenge.
 When Aaron learns of this he stops Cain by agreeing to go to the police.
 Gordon is brought in for questioning, maintaining his innocence and branding his son a liar.
 Gordon also informs the police of Cain's actions against him.
 Gordon then turns up at the scrapyard to bully Aaron into retracting his statement, he tries to bargain Cain's freedom against Aaron's case.